📅 Posted 2018-04-06

 Slightly different case, but this appears to be locations, credentials and URLs for webservers and FTP services for a project built using JetBrain’s IntelliJ IDEA.
 Perhaps it could be used to gain further access into an application?

 So no doubt by now you are asking, So what?
 Well with my new architecture based on static sites, I was quite confident with not having to worry about vulnerabilities involving dynamic code like in PHP or .NET.
-However, this ignores all the other files which could also pose different kinds of exposure through leaking credentials or names of servers.
+However, this ignores all the other files which could still pose different kinds of exposure through leaking credentials or names of servers by publishing to a static host, including S3.